KenKundert/why-invest-in-bitcoin/README.rst

 about bitcoin is that it is at the beginning of its range.
 It is relatively small at the moment but has a vast $200T total available market.
 It also benefits from the network effect, which causes it both to grow quickly and repel competitors.
-Bitcoin currently represent an unprecedented opportunity for those that see it and get in early.
+Bitcoin currently represents an unprecedented opportunity for those that seize the moment.

 My advice to everyone is that they should get one and hold on.
 A single bitcoin currently represents a modest investment of $11k.
 But if bitcoin does replace